Particular/docs.particular.net/nservicebus/recoverability/lru-memory-consumption.md

  - Error Handling
  - Retry
  - Recoverability
-reviewed: 2019-08-16
+reviewed: 2019-09-09
 ---

-MSMQ and SQL Server transport need to cache exceptions in memory to allow transactions to be cleared before executing recoverability policies.
-Therefore, exceptions with a large memory footprint can cause high memory usage of the NServiceBus process.
-Furthermore, the recoverability cache might hold on to items longer when endpoints are scaled out.
+The MSMQ and SQL Server transports cache exceptions in memory to allow transactions to be cleared before executing recoverability policies.
+Therefore, exceptions with large memory footprints can cause excessive memory consumption.
+Furthermore, the cache may retain items for longer when the endpoint is scaled out.
 This page describes how to solve issues caused by excessive memory consumption due to this caching.

-## Dispose exception specific resources
+## Dispose of exception specific resources

-Large exceptions which cause high memory consumption can be handled manually to explicitly dispose resources before they will be cached.
-This will reduce the overall memory stored in the cache.
+An exception may be caught to explicitly dispose of resources before it is rethrown and cached.

-The following sample shows how to dispose large response bodies contained in `WebException`s to eliminate unnecessary resource usage:
+For example, disposing the response body contained in a `WebException` may significantly reduce the amount of memory required to cache the exception:

 snippet: dispose-large-exceptions